Skip to content

 Redemption

-The owner (or anyone) can redeem a certificate at any time after it is issued and before a tax deed is issued.
+The owner (or anyone) can redeem a certificate at any time after it is issued, up until full payment for the tax deed is made to the Clerk, which cuts off redemption even before the deed is formally issued.
 The two-year clock that lets a certificate holder apply for a tax deed runs from April 1 of the year the certificate was issued.

 Deed deposit